 I also loved the part of the performance where they danced with fire – it was so impressive and I could not get over the talent of the Devdan performers and how they managed to handle the fire.

 The 90 minutes was full of passion and energy from the Devdan performers – there was dancing, there was humour, there was oh so much colour, and of course no show would be complete without some drama… I mean when have you been to a show where there was torrential rain pouring over the cast?
 Don’t worry, there wasn’t a leak in the ceiling, but rather this was part of the Water Dance performance helmed from Kalimantan.

 It is best to book your tickets ahead of time, because the theatre does get busy.
-You can easily do so by booking direct through the Devdan Show website.
+You can easily do so by booking the Devdan Show here.
 The show runs 4 days a week (Monday, Wednesday Friday, and Saturday) and starts at 19:30pm.
 If you are staying in the Nusa Dua, Benoa, Jimbaran, Kuta, Seminyak, and Sanur areas, the Devdan Show does include a free shuttle to and from the theatre on most of their ticket categories.

 I recommend booking either the category A or VIP tickets, because this will give you the best view of the show.
 For a category A ticket, prices start at approximately IDR 1,105,000 (U$83 / A$110).
 On occasion, you also may be able to find special deals for tickets, or even packages such as dinner and show.

 So if you find yourself in Bali, and culture is what you seek, then the Devan Show is a must.